Doors (The Bear): Plot

 Marcus (Lionel Boyce) and the staff attend his mother's funeral.
 He delivers a eulogy, where he relates how his mother was always there for him, and how her life influenced him.
 Afterwards, the team returns to the restaurant to start their duties.
 On the first day, they are surprised by the packed attendance, and it initially goes well with few problems.
 As the days pass, conflicts start arising, with some accidents occurring in the kitchen.

 Through the following month, the conflicts escalate.
 Richie (Ebon Moss-Bachrach) angers Carmy (Jeremy Allen White) when he decides to make his own "non-negotiable" list to build a more relaxing environment.
 Cicero (Oliver Platt) is also upset when he learns that Carmy is buying expensive items, including $11,000 for an "Orwellian" butter.
-(Note: A fictional version of a real-life brand in Orwell, Vermont.)
 Sugar (Abby Elliott) also realizes that the restaurant is losing money despite booked reservations, as changing the menus gets them to waste food.
-In an attempt to try to recover some of the money, Sugar suggests adding a new turn at 9:30pm, which the staff reluctantly accepts.
+In an attempt to try to recover some of the money, Sugar suggests adding a new turn at 9:30 p.m.,which the staff reluctantly accepts.

 Carmy and Richie continue fighting with each other over different aspects, frustrating Sydney (Ayo Edebiri), who constantly needs to calm Carmy down.
 When Richie explains that a customer specifically requested no mushrooms in his meal, Carmy turns aggressive by wanting to place the mushrooms anyway.
 This leads to a physical altercation between them, which also leads to the restaurant's expo sheets flying off the table.
 As Sydney eyes a lost food ticket on the floor at the end of service, she wearily realizes the extent of the restaurant's dysfunction.